tajmone/doxter/README.md

 - [`docs/hjs/`](./docs/hjs/)

-The above folder contains a custom release of [Highlight.js], with a modified version of the PureBasic syntax (original and modified versions by Tristano Ajmone).
+The above folder contains a custom release of [Highlight.js], with a modified version of the PureBasic syntax (original and modified versions by Tristano Ajmone) and some other languages.

 Highlight.js is Copyright (C) by Ivan Sagalaev [@isagalaev], 2006, and is released under the [BSD License][hljs license].